SMS Balaton: Battle of the Strait of Otranto

 The smaller ships in the Austro-Hungarian Navy were the most active ones and their crews had the highest morale; most of the larger ships did little but swing on their moorings which did nothing to improve the morale of their crews.
 On 1 February, the Cattaro Mutiny broke out, starting aboard the armored cruiser Sankt Georg.
 The mutineers rapidly gained control of the armored cruiser Kaiser Karl VI and most of the other major warships in the harbor.
 Unhappy with the failure of the smaller ships' crews to join the mutiny, the mutineers threatened to fire at any ship that failed to hoist a red flag.
 Balaton's crew hoisted a flag with the permission of her captain with the proviso that there should be no disturbances aboard ship.
 The following day, many of the mutinous ships abandoned the effort after coast-defense guns loyal to the government opened fire on the rebel guard ship Kronprinz Erzherzog Rudolf.
-The scout cruisers and Balaton, among other ships, took advantage of the confusion to rejoin loyalist forces in the inner harbor they were protected by coastal artillery.
+The scout cruisers and Balaton, among other ships, took advantage of the confusion to rejoin loyalist forces in the inner harbor where they were protected by coastal artillery.
 The next morning, the Erzherzog Karl-class battleships arrived from Pola and put down the uprising.

 On the night of 1/2 July, Balaton, the destroyer SMS Csikós and two torpedo boats were at sea to support an air raid on Venice.
 They were spotted by a group of seven Italian destroyers south of Caorle and they fought a brief battle with the Italians before disengaging.
 Both Balaton and Csikós were hit once during the engagement.
 Balaton began a refit at Pola on 12 September.